softprops/serverless-localhost/README.md

 ## 📦 Install

 > 💡 This plugin relies on Docker to emulate AWS Lambda runtimes.
-If you don't have that installed, you can learn how to do so [here](https://www.docker.com/products/docker-desktop)
+If you don't have docker installed, you can learn how to do so [here](https://www.docker.com/products/docker-desktop)

-Inside a serverless project directory run the following
+Inside a serverless project directory, run the following

 ```sh
 $ npm i -D softprops/serverless-localhost
 ```

-Add the `serverless-localhost` to your `serverless.yml` file's list of `plugins`
+Add `serverless-localhost` to your `serverless.yml` file's list of `plugins`

 ```yaml